olilarkin/awesome-musicdsp/README.md

 - [DAFX Conference Archive](http://www.dafx.de/) - All the papers from the DAFX conference are available online.
 Another great resource.

 ## Tools
 Slightly veering off topic, these are the software tools that I find useful in my audio programming.
+Xcode 9 and Visual Studio 2017 are the free IDEs that I use, and both are very powerful these days.

 - [Cockos Reaper](http://reaper.fm) - In my opinion Reaper is "the programmer's DAW".
 Whilst it might not be as immediate as some other DAWs, for anyone who wants to try anything experimental in terms of music technology, Reaper is a great place to do it.
 This is most obvious to me in the area of spatial audio.
 Reaper supports up to 64 channels per bus/track - that means you can do 7th order ambisonics in Reaper (since a long time ago).
 Protools and Nuendo have recently announced 3rd order Ambisonics support (16 channel buses).
 7 > 3 go figure.
 Reaper includes its own scriptable assembly language "JS" (which stands for JesuSonic NOT JavaScript).
 This can really come in handy for quick custom plug-ins.
 It also has great metering and visualisation utility plug-ins written with JS.
 Reaper has its own API so you can make plug-ins that integrate very closely with the DAW at a level that VST etc can't provide.
 - [Mathworks Matlab](https://www.mathworks.com/products/matlab.html) - Matlab is a great piece of software, even if open source alternatives such as Octave and Python + ... are equally capable.
 The audio systems toolbox allows you to build VST plug-ins directly from Matlab.
 Although it's buried deep in the application, you'll find that Matlab audio systems toolbox uses both WDL-OL and JUCE to provide its plug-in functionality.
+Matlab also has great functionality for plotting curves and loads of other things.
 - [Cycling '74 Max](https://cycling74.com/) - Max is a great environment to use for prototyping audio plug-ins.
 There are just so many options for integrating different technologies, I highly recommend it - even if nowadays most of the max patches I make only include a few objects!
+- [Desmos](https://www.desmos.com) - This is an awesome online graphing calculator.
+Check out some interactive Casio CZ waveforms that I made [saw](https://www.desmos.com/calculator/te4bzpvav3) [square](https://www.desmos.com/calculator/mclynvox0h) [reso1](https://www.desmos.com/calculator/6659cif7oa)
+- [Coliru](http://coliru.stacked-crooked.com/) - This is an online interactive C++ compiler, which can be a very nice and quick way to test out a particular feature of the language, without having to build a binary.
+- [Compiler Explorer](https://godbolt.org/) - Compiler explorer is a great tool for checking the assembly code that different compilers will produce.

 ## Places
 Here are a few links to the various corners of the internet and real-world where you might like to hang out if you like this kind of geeky stuff...